moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/mrl.md

     ```
     There are routes in which the automatic transfer is not supported.
 You can check it in the [chains routes file](https://github.com/moonbeam-foundation/xcm-sdk/blob/main/packages/config/src/mrl-configs/moonbeam.ts).
 If you set automatic as `true` for a route that is not supported, the SDK will throw an error at the moment of fetching the transfer data.

-6. Finally call the `setAddresses` function and pass in the source and destination addresses to define the addresses for the       ransfer.
+6. Finally call the `setAddresses` function and pass in the source and destination addresses to define the addresses for the transfer.
 This will return the transfer data including the balances of the source and destination addresses.
 Take into account that depending on the source or the destination chain, the address format will be different.
 For example, from Ethereum to Hydration, you can pass as the source the address from the EVM signer, but as the destination the address from the Polkadot signer.

-An example of the steps described above to build the transfer data to transfer USDC from Ethereym to Hydration is as follows:
+An example of the steps described above to build the transfer data to transfer USDC from Ethereum to Hydration is as follows:

 ```js
 import { Mrl } from '@moonbeam-network/mrl';